 Where to Eat in Tokyo

 Anywhere and everywhere.
+There are so many amazing places to eat in Tokyo.
 I didn’t eat one bad meal in all of Japan and Tokyo had the best food of all.
 If you want to learn a bit more about what sort of foods are on offer, check out my post the Best Things I Ate in Japan.

 Tsukiji Fish Market: This is a sight to see, a place to eat, somewhere to shop and basically everything in between.
 We came initially to find a place to have top class sushi (which we did.
 Pick any of the restaurants, they’re all amazing), but ended up staying all day because it just had so much to overload the senses with.